grawlixes/binary-xyphos/README.md

 binary level.
 This showcases both my program's efficiency and my top-tier project naming skills.

+The only problem I see arising from this new iteration is lack of portability.
+I'm not really sure how to address that, but I don't really care - just use C11.

 # overhead
 To be honest, I actually don't know how much better the overhead will be for Binary Xyphos vs. original Xyphos.
 The original Xyphos just placed a lot of